Banking Banking Basics

 What is a bank?

-Regardless of a bank’s structure, they all make money through service and account fees charged to customers, collecting interest on loans, fees charged to merchants, and performing specific types of services, such as creating a bank check or sending a wire transfer.
+Regardless of a bank's structure, they all make money by charging service and account fees to customers, collecting interest on loans, charging fees to merchants, and performing specific types of services, such as creating a bank check or sending a wire transfer.
 Banks look to maximize profits to pass on the benefits to their shareholders.

 What is a credit union?